Communicable Disease Prevention (September 1, 2021)

 Cleaning and Sanitizing

-- General cleaning, including the removal of garbage and sanitizing of touch surfaces, will happen on a daily basis.
+- General cleaning, including the removal of garbage and disinfecting frequently touched surfaces, will happen on a daily basis.
+Frequently touched surfaces include, but are not limited to, doorknobs, light switches, railings, water fountains, faucet handles, toilet handles, desks, and chairs.

 - The sharing of materials, including technology, will be limited.
 Students are assigned their own device to use.